-Plant Family Guides: Narcissus- Daffodils
+Plant Family Guides: Narcissus---Daffodils Guides

 Naturalizing bulbs is a terrific way to brighten up lawns, prairies or meadows in spring.
 They also make gardening easy.
 Once planted, there is nothing left to do: these bulbs can stay right where they are and produce flowers year after year.
 What could be better?
-Well, you even get more flowers year after year!
-This is because bulbs produce new little bulbs, and many even produce seeds.
-It's like getting freebies for your garden.
-This makes these little garden treasures highly prized by gardeners.

 Rock gardens offer the perfect home for an extensive array of plants including evergreens, deciduous shrubs, perennials, annuals, and flowering bulbs.
 A surprisingly large number of perennial bulbs do well in rock gardens, such as snowdrops (Galanthus), crocuses (Crocus), wild tulips (Tulipa), miniature daffodils (Narcissus) and plenty others charming bulbs.
 The following list of perennial bulbs thrive in rock garden conditions and you will be delighted to see them every spring or fall.

 The most popular companion of the tulip, daffodils are spring flowering bulbs mostly known as yellow trumpet-shaped flowers.
 However, daffodils (Narcissus) offer a wider range of flower shapes and colors that are absolutely fabulous when combined with other spring bulbs.
-Long lived, they naturalize and multiply year after year.
-Versatile, they are perfect for beds and borders, rock gardens, containers or window boxes.
+Long-lived, they naturalize and multiply year after year.
+Versatile, they are perfect for beds and borders, rock gardens, containers, or window boxes.
 They also make gardening easy.
 Once planted, there is nothing left to do: these bulbs can stay right where they are and produce flowers year after year.
-As an added, most are fragrant and all are deer and rodent resistant.
+As an added, most are fragrant and all are deer and rodent-resistant.

 The Tazetta Narcissus group includes very short cupped, sweetly fragrant, mid-sized daffodils bearing multiple flowers, up to 3-20 per sturdy stem.
 Many are not hardy to the more northern climates, but are terrific performers in USDA Zones 5-9.
 Excellent for forcing (this division includes the world-famous but tender paperwhites), they also naturalize readily in wet-winter, dry-summer climates.
 Suitable as garden plants or for cutting, most bloom in mid-late spring.